MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/virtualmachines.md

 Create, configure, manage and scale Windows and Linux virtual machines in Azure from your code with the management API.

-Install the libraries via pip.
+Install the library via pip.

 ```bash
 pip install azure-mgmt-compute